This article on Home Living Handbook might contain affiliate links. If you make a purchase through a link on the site, we may earn a commission.

 - General Finishes Gel Stain – White

-Achieving a consistent finish typically involves using a foam brush, a paintbrush, a clean rag, or a sponge, depending on the desired effect.
+Achieving a consistent finish typically involves using a foam brush, rag, or sponge, depending on the desired effect.
+Definitely wear latex or nitrile gloves during application and cleanup.

 Gel stain is appreciated for its versatility, ease of use, and ability to enhance the natural beauty of wood while providing a protective finish.
 Whether you're a woodworking enthusiast or looking to update furniture, gel stain can be a practical and aesthetically pleasing choice for achieving a professional-looking wood finish.